Analysis: Plot Analysis

 Antony is living in Egypt, and is happy to be infatuated with Cleopatra.
 Everything in Egypt is going great, and then Antony gets word that things are falling apart in Rome.
 He hears that wars are brewing, and it’s clear that the other two triumvirs, Lepidus and Caesar, could really use his help.
 Most importantly, Antony hears rumors that he’s losing face in Rome for being the Queen of Egypt’s pet.
 He resolves to go home and be a soldier once more.

 In Rome, straits are dire.
 Wars are being waged left and right, and as soon as Antony resolves one issue, another pops up.
 Antony's wife and brother are battling Caesar, which gets resolved when Antony's wife dies.
 In a war between Pompey and the Roman triumvirs, Antony negotiates a truce with Pompey, which also resolves the pirate issue.
-Everything comes to a head, though, when Antony marries Octavia, thinking this seals his peace with Caesar, only to find out that Caesar has betrayed him by breaking the truce with Pompey, kicking Lepidus out of office, and speaking ill of Antony publicly.
+Everything comes to a head, though, when Antony marries Octavia, thinking this will seal his peace with Caesar, only to find out that Caesar has betrayed him by breaking the truce with Pompey, kicking Lepidus out of office, and speaking ill of Antony publicly.
 Antony can’t abide by these wrongs, and so decides to go to war against Caesar.
 The first battle will be held at sea.
 Antony is supposed to have Cleopatra’s aid, but when the naval battle comes to a head, Cleopatra’s ship flees.
 Antony, out of his love for her, follows.
-He feels he’s undone as a soldier, never mind having lost the battle.
+He feels he’s undone as a soldier, nevermind having lost the battle.

 Things are going badly for Antony.
 Cleopatra flirts with Caesar’s messenger, Thidias, which shows her compromised love and loyalty to Antony.
 This is a particularly awful blow, as he’s just lost a naval battle and his soldierly honor for her love, thinking it was true.
 Some of the men on watch hear strange music all around them, which they interpret to be the sound of Hercules abandoning Antony.
 Most strikingly, Enobarbus deserts Antony for Caesar’s camp.
 The sum of these little blows is Antony’s admission that he’s losing faith in himself, which doesn’t bode well for how he’ll come out in battle.
 If he doesn’t even believe he’ll triumph, then how can anyone else?